 Author response:

-In the current investigation, we employed the Event Study Methodology to scrutinize the impact of Airbnb announcements on hotel stock prices.
+In the current investigation, we employed event study methodology to scrutinize the impact of Airbnb announcements on hotel stock prices.
 This approach involved the systematic collection of announcements on diverse dates.
 For each event, trading data were gathered before, during, and after the announcement, aligning them to a common reference point defined as the zero day.
 This standardization aimed to neutralize the influence of various factors that could potentially impact yields.
 The rationale behind this methodological choice lies in the need to neutralize any extraneous factors that might impact stock returns contemporaneously with the event, such as another Airbnb announcement or a broader macroeconomic event.
-By bringing all events to a common time frame, we sought to isolate and analyze the unique effects associated with each announcement.
+By gathering all events within a common time frame, we sought to isolate and analyze the unique effects associated with each announcement.
 Consequently, any transient influence of external factors on abnormal returns during a specific event is rendered negligible when analyzing the broader sample of events with distinct announcement times.
 The observed significant effects preceding the announcement date prompt consideration of potential factors contributing to this phenomenon.
 Notably, these effects align with the possibility of information leakage or pre-announcement news dissemination.